 The Focal Elear are very well-built headphones that have a solid, high-end design.
 The whole build is almost all made out of metal, making the headphones very sturdy.
 They also have a detachable cable, which is convenient and easily replaceable if broken, which makes them more durable.
 Overall, they have few moving parts that are susceptible to breaking and are made like premium headphones.

 The Focal Elear have good bass.
 LFE (low-frequency extension) is at 44Hz, which is decent.
-Low-bass is under our target curve by 4dB, and could lack thump and rumble, which is common to bass-heavy music like EDM, hip-hop and film scores.
+Low-bass is under our target curve by 4dB and could lack thump and rumble, which is common to bass-heavy music like EDM, hip-hop, and film scores.
 However, the lack of sub-bass is not too noticeable, especially on headphones.
 Mid-bass, responsible for the body of the bass guitars and punch of the kick drums, is almost on our neutral target.
+For slightly more bass with an open design, take a look at the semi-open Beyerdynamic T1 2nd Generation, although the Elear might still offer better overall value.

 The Focal Elear have good treble performance.
 The overall response is relatively well-balanced and even, which is important for producing accurate vocals and lead instruments but is slightly veiled.
 The dip around 4KHz to 6KHz will have a small negative effect on the brightness and detail of the vocals and instruments while other S and T sounds might feel too sibilant.
 However, not everyone will have the same listening experience.